Young Inspector reports

 The ‘Young Inspectors Scheme” provides a voice for children who use the scheme to shape and develop the service.

-How the Young Inspectors rate a Short break session
+How the Young Inspectors rate a Short Break session

 The Young Inspectors reviewed the short breaks service based on the following areas and this is what the Young inspectors found: